jg-lopes/jg-lopes/README.md

 #### Brush up on some old friends

 Been quite a while since I don't touch C++ and JavaScript (esp.
 TS).
 I'm also working on some small projects to refresh my skills on them - one does not improve in C++ just by glancing at TensorFlow source code.

-##### Learn about the Rust magic

-Not even necessarialy interested in learning the language itself, but rather it's core logic - regarding immutability and ownership mostly.
-From a first glance seems to be filled with fascinating ideas, especially after reading [HVM's discussion in how they leveraged similar thoughts!](https://github.com/Kindelia/HVM/blob/master/HOW.md)